 Then, head north to the other Rift Valley Lake of Langano with a stop at the Abiyatta Shalla Lakes National Park.

-With half hour walking tour in Abiyatta Shalla Lakes National Park, see Ostriches, Gazelles, Warthogs, and different lowland bird species.
+Take a half an hour walking tour in Abiyatta Shalla Lakes National Park.
+See Ostriches, Gazelles, Warthogs, and different lowland bird species.
 Drive 5 km to a viewpoint to see the great view of the twin lakes of Abiyatta and Shalla.

 Lake Shalla is the deepest lake in Ethiopia, and it is a breeding ground for the seasonal flamingos.
-If the road condition is good continue driving farther to visit the Natural Hot Spring waters where locals use the waters to get healed from skin diseases.
+If the road condition is good, continue driving farther to the hot springs.
+Visit Natural Hot Spring waters where locals use the waters to get healed from skin diseases.

 With a lunch stop at the Rift Valley Lake of Langano, drive on the Express Way back to Addis Ababa.

-See Adadi Mariam Rock Church – visit the Ethiopian Orthodox Christian Church of Adadi Mariam, which was carved out of rock in the 13th Century AD for tours beginning on Thursday or Sunday at Addis Ababa.
+See Adadi Mariam Rock Church – visit the Ethiopian Orthodox Christian Church of Adadi Mariam.
+It is a unique rock cut church from the 13th Century AD carved by King Lalibela.

-Visitors will enjoy visiting a colorful weekly held cultural market of the Oromo people at the small town of Adadi Mariam - Only when the tour departs either on Thursday or Sunday.
+Twice a week, there is an added visit to interesting market.
+Visit a colorful weekly held cultural market of the Oromo people at the small town of Adadi Mariam.
+The market visit is available only when the tour departs either on Thursday or Sunday.

-NOTE – This two days tour from Addis Ababa to the Rift Valley can be organized to fit visitor’s interests best by extending duration and adding more places of visits.
+NOTE – This two days tour from Addis Ababa to the Rift Valley is adaptable to fit visitor’s interests.
+We design to make is best by extending duration and adding more places of visits.